 The Smoky Mountains have several different types of campsites to choose from, so while you are planning your trip you should look into which type is best suited to you.
 There are backcountry sites that require hiking several miles, but these might be impractical to visit with children and require a permit.
 Front country or campgrounds might be a better option, as they are close to restrooms with running water and flush toilets and they offer picnic tables and fire pits.Types Of Campgrounds

 If you are new to camping as well, it is best to start with front country camping.
 It's a great way to test your knowledge with the extra comfort of knowing you have access to amenities and usually other campers if you need some help.
 Once you are confident in your skills, head to the backcountry with your kids.

 Practice With Your Camping Equipment

-You want to make sure that you know how to set up the tent and use the camping stove before you are out in the woods, so a trial run night of camping in the backyard is a great idea.
+You want to make sure that you know how to set up the tent and use the camping stove before you are out in the wilderness, so a trial run night of camping in the backyard is a great idea.
+It'll also help your kids prepare for the trip and get excited to be outdoors.
 You can practice putting up the tent poles, cooking on your camp stove and using any other equipment that you might have.
-If things go wrong or if something is difficult to figure out you will be close to home and you can solve the problem before you leave for the camping trip.
+This is a great opportunity to teach your kids camping skills in a comfortable environment before you camp for real.